In recent years, there has been a dramatic increase in the number of fraud cases.

 Image Source: The Art Newspaper

-Wolfgang Beltracchi gained his reputation by orchestrating a sophisticated forgery scheme, selling counterfeit paintings worth over $100 million.
+Wolfgang Beltracchi rose to fame by orchestrating a forgery scheme that saw him sell counterfeit paintings worth over $100 million.

-Eventually, he was charged with forgery and found guilty of selling 14 fake pieces of art for a combined $45m.
-However, the actual number of successful sales is thought to be 50 pieces or more.
+Eventually, he was charged with forgery and found guilty of selling 14 fake paintings for $45m in total.

-During his 6-year prison sentence, he was placed in an open prison that allowed him to continue following his artistic passions.
+During his six-year prison sentence, he was placed in an open prison where he could continue painting.

-Since his release, he has embarked on a new chapter of his creative journey and is selling authentic pieces under his name.
+After his release, he started a new chapter, selling authentic pieces under his own name.

 Eduardo De Valfierno and The Mona Lisa